Almost everything monitored by GPS vehicle tracking solutions can work to help reduce fuel costs.

-Many GPS solutions utilize proprietary software that requires installation on your computer.
+Many GPS vehicle tracking solutions utilize proprietary software that requires installation on your computer.
 Often, these solutions also require frequent manual upgrades and downloads.
-Another drawback to proprietary software is that the GPS solution can only be used on computers with the proper installation.
+Another drawback to proprietary software is that the interface can only be used on computers with the proper installation.

 The Importance of Mapping

-Truck GPS tracking requires current and clear mapping.
-Some GPS solutions have partnered with well-known mapping providers – for example, Fleetmatics with Google mapping – for the most accurate and up-to-date mapping available.
+Fleet tracking requires current and clear mapping.
+Some solutions have partnered with well-known mapping providers – for example, Fleetmatics partners with Google maps – for the most accurate and up-to-date mapping available.

-The best GPS vehicle tracking systems mapping features allow you to zoom all the way down to street level and provide street, terrain, satellite and hybrid street/satellite views.
+The best mapping features allow you to zoom all the way down to street level and provide street, terrain, satellite and hybrid street/satellite views.
 In addition, you should be able to get real-time traffic information via the mapping in order to help drivers avoid delays.

 Using Reports and Alerts

 Fleetmatics also has extensive historical reporting functions.
-You can access any GPS information gathered by your system from the time you started using it.
-Using data mining techniques, you can compare the performance between two employees, or compare an employee’s performance against the company average in areas such as speeding, idling, miles driven and engine-on or off times.
+You can access GPS information gathered by your solution from the time you started using it.
+You can compare the performance between two employees, or compare an employee’s performance against the company average in areas such as speeding, idling, miles driven and engine-on or off times.

-Once you’ve decided to track your trucks, it’s important to get your drivers and staff on board for the program.
-Truck GPS tracking is a way to reward hard work and eliminate bad habits that can lead to serious financial loss.
+Once you’ve decided to track your vehicles, it’s important to get your drivers and staff on board for the program.
+Fleet tracking is a way to reward hard work and eliminate bad habits that can lead to serious financial loss.

-Let your drivers know that truck tracking provides an important safety function for your business and the drivers as well.
-GPS allows you to keep up with proper truck maintenance, keeping trucks safe on the road.
-In addition, GPS tracking will allow you to recover any stolen trucks more quickly, which will help keep your business from incurring losses.
+Let your drivers know that vehicle tracking provides an important safety function for your business and the drivers as well.
+GPS allows you to keep up with proper maintenance, keeping vehicles safe on the road.
+In addition, vehicle tracking will allow you to recover any stolen assets more quickly, which will help keep your business from incurring losses.

-Truck tracking is also an essential customer service tool that can lead to happier clients and additional business.
-The system can also protect drivers against false complaints about overcharges and services not rendered.
+Vehicle tracking is also an essential customer service tool that can lead to happier customers and additional business.
+Having a solution in place can also protect drivers against false complaints about overcharges and services not rendered.

-While truck tracking may be new to your business, GPS is a proven technology that is fast becoming the industry standard for businesses with truck fleets.
-By not tracking your trucks, you could be putting your business and employees at risk.
+While vehicle tracking may be new to your business, GPS is a proven technology that is fast becoming the industry standard for businesses with fleets.
+By not tracking your most important, you could be putting your business and employees at risk.